 Cancer services will never be the same again after coronavirus.
 We’ve started the sort of ‘universal intervention’ described in the NHS Long Term Plan right now.
 What’s more, Sandy and the team are building research into it, to provide solid data on its impact and how to implement such support long-term.” – Sally Rickard, Director of the NHS England Wessex Cancer Alliance, funder of the WesFit initiative.

-With the news that gyms will not be able to re-open on 4 July, as many had been expecting, it is even more vital that the cancer patients currently being supported by SafeFit, do not feel abandoned again.
+With the news that gyms are closed during the current lockdown, it is even more vital that the cancer patients currently being supported by SafeFit, do not feel abandoned again.

 Professor Anna Campbell Professor Clinical Exercise Science and Director of CanRehab said: